Recognising Anxiety: Signs that it’s time to seek help

 Anxiety can lead to avoidance behaviour, where individuals start avoiding situations or places that trigger their anxiety.
 For example, someone with social anxiety might avoid social gatherings or public speaking events.
 While avoidance may offer temporary relief, it can eventually isolate you from valuable experiences and hinder personal growth.

-Anxiety often disrupts sleep patterns, leading to difficulties falling asleep or staying asleep throughout the night.
-Insomnia and restless nights can leave you feeling exhausted, irritable, and even more susceptible to anxiety’s grip.
+Elevated anxiety levels can disrupt sleep patterns, resulting in difficulties falling asleep, maintaining sleep, or experiencing excessive sleepiness.
+Insomnia and restless nights can lead to fatigue, irritability, and increased vulnerability to anxiety.
 Sleep deprivation can exacerbate anxiety symptoms, creating a vicious cycle that may require professional intervention.

 Changes in Appetite